-These images show the development of a medium voltage cable failure in an open-air termination at a wind farm in Minnesota.
-The first image shows non-compliant heat shrink at the termination that was located by the IMCORP's Factory Grade® technology.
-However, the cable system owner opted to forgo repair, choosing to trust the results of a concurrent HiPot test that passed the cable.
-The cable was put back into service and subsequently failed four months later at the termination point that IMCORP's assessment identified as problematic.
+These images show the development of a medium voltage cable failure in an open-air heat shrink termination.
+The first image (left) shows the IEEE 48 non-compliant heat shrink at the termination that was located by the IMCORP's Factory Grade® technology that was recommended for repair.
+The cable system owner opted to forgo the repair, choosing to trust the results of a subsequent passing voltage withstand test.
+The cable was put back into service and failed four months later at the defective termination point.

-The second image shows the cable system after the PD activity resulted in failure.
-The improper shrinkage of the layers at the termination had resulted in a gap between the insulation shield cutback and the stress control tube.
-As per manufacturers' specifications (IEEE 48), this termination should have been smooth, rather than featuring a gap.
+The second image (right) shows the cable system after the PD activity resulted in failure.
+During installation, the improper positioning and insufficient shrinkage of the layers resulted in a interfacial voids and a gap between the cable semicon cutback and the termination stress control tube.
+The semicon cutback area is the most critical part of a termination.
 This particular situation highlights IMCORP's ability to find defects long before they progress to the point of complete failure.
-It's worth noting that this is one of many examples where HiPot testing failed to indicate an issue that IMCORP's Factory Grade® technology correctly identified.
+It's worth noting that this is one of many examples where legacy test have failed to indicate an issue that IMCORP's Factory Grade® technology correctly identified.